jdekanter/CHETAH/README.md

 # CHETAH: a selective, hierarchical cell type identification method for single-cell RNA sequencing
 __CHETAH is a package for cell type identification of single-cell RNA-sequencing (scRNA-seq) data.__
 Cell types are assigned by correlating the input data to a reference in a hierarchical manner.
-CHETAH is built to work with scRNA-seq references, but will also work with RNA-seq or micro-array reference datasets.
+CHETAH is built to work with scRNA-seq references, but will also work (with limited capabilities) with RNA-seq or micro-array reference datasets.

 CHETAH is submitted to Bioconductor, and will soon be available by:
 ```{r echo=TRUE, eval=FALSE}